-Help your child sharpen her five senses and explore world around her.
+Help children sharpen their five senses and explore world around them.
 Begin by asking your child to imagine the taste of a banana, the smell of toothpaste, the sound of a rock as it hits the water, the feel of biting into a peach.
 Being able to go beyond seeing stretches the brain and sharpens the senses.
 Move from imagining to the real thing with sensory exercises:

 - Touch: Have your child go on a household treasure hunt to locate something that feels hard, soft, smooth, rough, waxy, rubbery, slick, bumpy, spongy, squishy, scratchy, sticky, silky, etc.

-- Taste: Offer your child a selection of foods and ask her to identify the ones that are sweet, sour, salty, bitter, spicy, crunchy, etc. Ask her to think of foods that look and taste different when raw and cooked.
+- Taste: Offer your child a selection of foods and ask which ones are sweet, sour, salty, bitter, spicy, crunchy, etc. Ask your child to think of foods that look and taste different when raw and cooked.

 - Sight: While on a walk, ask your child to point out and count objects that are blue, round, red or another size or color.

-When she has explored all five senses, ask her to consider how her life would be different if she had a stuffed nose or had to walk around for a day with a blindfold?
+When your child has explored all five senses, ask how life would be different if she had a stuffed nose or had to walk around for a day with a blindfold?
 What other senses would she use to compensate?